What is Data-Driven Decision Making? And Why It’s So Important

 2. Data Collection: Relevant data is gathered from various sources, ensuring its accuracy and completeness.

-3. Data Analysis: Using appropriate analytical tools and techniques, the data is cleaned, organized, and transformed into insights.
+3. Data Analysis: Using appropriate analytical tools and techniques, the data is cleaned, organised, and transformed into insights.

 4. Communication and Action: The insights are clearly communicated to decision-makers, who then translate them into actionable strategies.